-The next site is Sevenoaks Wildlife Reserve where in September 2008 Geoff Joyce found Mentha pulegium on the sandy margin of the east lake, at TQ 5244 5699.
-This is a former gravel pit, opened as a wildfowl reserve in 1956.
-It was still present at the lake in October 2012, being scattered on the shore at TQ 5205 5683 with one plant at the eastern lake margin at TQ 52010 56846; it was also the dominant plant on man-made islands at TQ 5192 5684, accessed by dinghy.
 It is not known that there is any particular association with sown grassland at the reserve.
-There are no obviously sown grass banks bounding the lakes from which Pennyroyal might have originated and thence spread along margins and islands.
-The most likely origin of the plant here is by having been brought here by birds.
-Whilst this would amount to spread without human intervention, the likelihood also is that birds would have brought it from a location to which it also been introduced by human intervention, such as Ardingly reservoir in East Sussex or (possibly) Bewl Bridge reservoir - in which case it could still not be regarded as native.
+There are no obviously sown grass banks bounding the lakes from which Pennyroyal might have originated as a contaminant and thence spread along margins and islands.
+The most likely origin of the plant at Sevenoaks pre-2008 is by having been brought here by birds.
+Whilst this would amount to spread without human intervention, the likelihood also is that birds would have brought it from a location to which it also been introduced by human intervention, such as Ardingly reservoir in East Sussex - in which case it could still not be regarded as native.